g-celentano/NCX/README.md

 - Selection Sort

 ### What does the application do?
-Other than showing the sorting of the array, the app tells also the Big-O Notation of that particular algorithm, with also how much time it took to execute (only supported on iOS>16).
+Other than showing the sorting of the array, the app tells also the Big-O Notation of that particular algorithm, with also how much time it took to execute.
+In addition to that, it's been added the explanation view for the algorithms present in the app, with a little interaction to better understand the selected algorithm, only for the simpler ones for the moment.